 As you move the jumper cable clamp closer to make the final connection, the voltage potential between the fully charged battery in the donor vehicle and the lower voltage in the dead battery results in a spark.
 This is due to breakdown voltage, where the ions in the air at the connection point become conductive.
-The spark is hot enough to ignite any hydrogen gas under the hood–which is why the last connection should be made far from the battery.
+The spark is hot enough to ignite any hydrogen gas under the hood–which is why all car experts recommend making the last connection far from the battery.

 In addition to the possibility of igniting hydrogen, the spark itself causes a voltage spike on the dead vehicle, along with electrical noise on the electrical systems of both vehicles.

 Here’s a common scenario with a discharged battery